NonSumusDigni/mtg-deck-history/README.md

 3. Write CONTRIBUTING.md to guide possible helpers
 4. Set up webhooks to run validation on PRs
 5. Set up webhooks to trigger builds of a JSON version of the collection
+6. Look into automatic ingestion of contemporary results (from MTG Goldfish or MTG Top 8 maybe)